alexpearce/home/_posts/tutorials/2012-06-19-setting-up-a-vps.md

 description: A step-by-step tutorial on deploying Ruby apps to a Linux VPS, installing nginx, Passenger, rbenv, and PostgreSQL along the way.
 ---

-Every once in a while I buy a new VPS, mostly because I'm not entirely satisfied with my current setup.
+Every once in a while I buy a new VPS, mostly because I’m not entirely satisfied with my current setup.
 My stack of choice is usually [RVM](https://rvm.io/) for Ruby management, the [Apache web server](http://httpd.apache.org/), [Passenger](http://www.modrails.com/) for allowing Apache to run Ruby apps like Rails and Sinatra, and [MySQL](http://www.mysql.com/) for the database.

 This time around I decided to use some other software that seems to be popular with the community.

 * For the webserver I chose [nginx](http://nginx.org).
 There are many [comparisons](http://www.wikivs.com/wiki/Apache_vs_nginx) of Apache and nginx, but for such a small-scale server as mine it really boiled down to curiosity.
-* RVM has received [some flack](http://rakeroutes.com/blog/how-to-use-bundler-instead-of-rvm-gemsets/), principally because of [Bundler's](http://gembundler.com/) ability to manage "gemsets" with Gemfiles.
+* RVM has received [some flack](http://rakeroutes.com/blog/how-to-use-bundler-instead-of-rvm-gemsets/), principally because of [Bundler’s](http://gembundler.com/) ability to manage “gemsets” with Gemfiles.
 I went with [rbenv](https://github.com/sstephenson/rbenv) to [manage my rubies](http://shapeshed.com/using-rbenv-to-manage-rubies/).
 * I stuck with Passenger for allowing the web server to run Ruby apps.
 Although other solutions exist, like [Unicorn](http://unicorn.bogomips.org/) and [Thin](http://code.macournoyer.com/thin/), the configuration required was a little too much for me.
 * [PostgreSQL](http://www.postgresql.org/) is a popular choice these days.
-If it's good enough for [Ryan Bates](http://railscasts.com/) then it's good enough for me!
+If it’s good enough for [Ryan Bates](http://railscasts.com/) then it’s good enough for me!

-Now that the stack's chosen, it's just a case of setting it all up.
+Now that the stack’s chosen, it’s just a case of setting it all up.

 Setting Up Ubuntu
 -----------------

 In this section all commands are executed as the `root` user, as when you log in to a fresh install.
-If you've already got a user set up, prefix all the commands in this section with `sudo`.
+If you’ve already got a user set up, prefix all the commands in this section with `sudo`.

 I chose [Ubuntu](http://www.ubuntu.com/) as my Linux distribution of choice.
 The lastest Ubuntu image provided by my VPS host was 11.04, so first I had to update Ubuntu to the latest LTS, 12.04.
-First, make sure we're up-to-date.
+First, make sure we’re up-to-date.

 {% highlight bash %}
 $ apt-get -y update
 $ apt-get -y upgrade
 {% endhighlight %}

-The `-y` flag assumes a 'yes' response for all prompts.
-Next, as there's no direct upgrade route from 11.04 to 12.04, we need to go via 11.10.
+The `-y` flag assumes a ‘yes’ response for all prompts.
+Next, as there’s no direct upgrade route from 11.04 to 12.04, we need to go via 11.10.

 {% highlight bash %}
 $ apt-get install update-manager-core
 $ do-release-upgrade
 {% endhighlight %}

-Confirm that you want to perform the upgrade, and once that's finished and the VPS restarted (`reboot`) Ubuntu will be at 11.10.
+Confirm that you want to perform the upgrade, and once that’s finished and the VPS restarted (`reboot`) Ubuntu will be at 11.10.
 You can check this:

 {% highlight bash %}
 $ lsb_release -a